-The next speaker, Dr. Ali Rastbeen, president of the Academy of Geopolitics of Paris, proposed a geopolitical appraisal of conflicts in the Middle East and gave a broad review of groups throughout the world using religious justification for their terrorist activities.
-The last panelist was Dr. Jean-Luc Berlet, a professor of philosophy, who offered reflections on universal values conducive to lasting peace, emphasizing the three blessings as a framework for a meaningful life and a peaceful world.
+The next speaker, Dr. Ali Rastbeen, the President of the Academy of Geopolitics of Paris, proposed a geopolitical appraisal of conflicts in the Middle East and gave a broad review of groups throughout the world using religious justification for their terrorist activities.
+The last panelist was Dr. Jean-Luc Berlet, a professor of philosophy, who offered reflections on universal values conducive to lasting peace, emphasizing the "three blessings" as framework for a meaningful life and a peaceful world.